 Use cases and examples

-Data mining is key to sentiment analysis, price optimization, database marketing, credit risk management, training and support, fraud detection, healthcare and medical diagnoses, risk assessment, recommendation systems (“customers who bought this also liked… ”), and much more.
-It can be an effective tool in just about any industry, including retail, wholesale distribution, service industries, manufacturing, telecom, communications, insurance, education, manufacturing, healthcare, banking, science, engineering, and online marketing or social media.
+Data mining is key to sentiment analysis, price optimisation, database marketing, credit risk management, training and support, fraud detection, healthcare and medical diagnoses, risk assessment, recommendation systems (“customers who bought this also liked… ”), and much more.
+It can be an effective tool in just about any industry, including retail, wholesale distribution, service industries, telecom, communications, insurance, education, manufacturing, healthcare, banking, science, engineering, and online marketing or social media.

-- Product Development: Companies that design, make, or distribute physical products can pinpoint opportunities to better target their products by analyzing purchasing patterns coupled with economic and demographic data.
+- Product Development: Companies that design, make, or distribute physical products can pinpoint opportunities to better target their products by analysing purchasing patterns coupled with economic and demographic data.
 Their designers and engineers can also cross-reference customer and user feedback, repair records, and other data to identify product improvement opportunities.

 - Manufacturing: Manufacturers can track quality trends, repair data, production rates, and product performance data from the field to identify production concerns.
-They can also recognize possible process upgrades that would improve quality, save time and cost, improve product performance, and/or point to the need for new or better factory equipment.
+They can also recognise possible process upgrades that would improve quality, save time and cost, improve product performance, and/or point to the need for new or better factory equipment.

 - Service Industries: In service industries, users can find similar opportunities for product improvement by cross-referencing customer feedback (direct or from social media or other sources) with specific services, channels, peer performance data, region, pricing, demographics, economic data, and more.

-Finally, all of these findings should be fed back to forecasting and planning so that the entire organization is attuned to anticipated changes in demand based on more intimate knowledge of the customer – and be better positioned to exploit newly-identified opportunities.
+Finally, all of these findings should be fed back to forecasting and planning so that the entire organisation is attuned to anticipated changes in demand based on more intimate knowledge of the customer – and be better positioned to exploit newly-identified opportunities.

 Data mining challenges